(Click here for bottom)

 XDR-TB

-EXtremely Drug-Resistant TuBerculosis.
-A TB strain resistant to three or more second-line antibiotics.
-Cf. MDR-TB.
+{EXtremely|Extensively} Drug-Resistant TuBerculosis.
+Any TB strain resistant to three or more second-line antibiotics.

 xdvi

-X-windows-based dvi file viewer.
+X-windows-based DVI file viewer.

 Xe